Emergency Contraception: A Guide for Parents

 How effective is emergency contraception?

 It’s important to remember that emergency contraception doesn’t always work.
 It doesn’t guarantee that pregnancy will be prevented.
 Oral hormones used for emergency contraception lowers the risk of pregnancy by 89%.
-The risk of getting pregnant depends on when in a woman’s menstrual cycle she had sex and what kind of birth control she uses.
-A young woman is more likely to get pregnant around the time when the ovary releases an egg (ovulation).
+The risk of getting pregnant depends on when in a person’s menstrual cycle they have had sex and what kind of birth control they use.
+A person is more likely to get pregnant around the time when the ovary releases an egg (ovulation).

-The best way to prevent pregnancy is for a young woman to use a regular birth control method such as condoms, or birth control pills, or not have sexual intercourse.
+The best way to prevent pregnancy is by using a regular birth control method such as condoms or birth control pills, or not have sexual intercourse.

 Is emergency contraception safe?

 Yes.
-There have been no reports of serious complications among the millions of young women who have used EC.
-Emergency contraception is not recommended if a young woman knows she is pregnant because it will not work.
+There have been no reports of serious complications among the millions of teens who have used EC.
+Emergency contraception is not recommended if a person knows they are pregnant because it will not work.

 Does emergency contraception cause birth defects?